wdi-sg/rspec-tdd-calculator-desmond-shimei/README.md

 ## Introduction

-> This will be a ping pong exercise, which means you'll be paired up with the person sitting next to you, and only _one_ of you can have your computer open at a time - it is probabaly easiest to just share the machine.
+> This will be a ping pong exercise, which means you'll be paired up with the person sitting next to you, and only _one_ of you can have your computer open at a time - it is probably easiest to just share the machine.

-> For each task, one person (p1) will take 10 minutes to write somes tests before passing the laptop over to the other (p2) to write the code to pass the tests.
+> For each task, one person (p1) will take 10 minutes to write some tests before passing the laptop over to the other (p2) to write the code to pass the tests.
 After the tests have all been passed, the first person (p1) who will then write more tests.
 Repeat this process until the task is complete.

 > When moving onto each new task, you should swap roles.
 So p1 does even numbered tasks and p2 does odd numbered tasks.